(Stock Image)

 crm/ow pgs, Coverless: 1st wrap, cf missing, 25th-28th pages missing, affects story, 2nd, 3rd, 4th wrap damaged.
 Incomplete

-Kane's cover packs a powerful punch, too, portraying the Caped Crusader's first brawl with a proper supervillain.
+Detective #29 remains one of the most difficult early Batman issues to obtain, as both Batman's second cover appearance and just his third appearance in the comics.
+In addition to the historical significance, Bob Kane's classic cover also portrays the Caped Crusader's first brawl with a proper supervillain.
 Dr. Karl Hellfern, aka Doctor Death, creates a powerful poison that he'll release upon Gotham City if the wealthiest citizens don't meet his demands.
-It's well documented that Batman stories took on a lighter tone as Robin came along and the hero moved into his own book.
-This issue, however, has Batman taking a bullet to the shoulder and other great pulp elements.
+Collectors are also appreciative of how Kane is showing off the obvious influence that pioneering horror cinema had on his nocturnal creation.
+It's well documented that the early Batman stories took on a lighter tone as the Caped Crusader took on Robin as his young sidekick.
+This issue, however, has plenty of pulp elements such as Batman taking a bullet to the shoulder.
 The scarcity of these ground-zero Dark Knight Detective issues has collectors taking notice whenever these classics come up for auction.

 Artists Information